Azure-Samples/azure-ml-federated-learning/docs/concepts/plan-your-fl-project.md

 - What kind of constraints will impact your own FL project? (data location constraints? privacy constraints? legal IP/agreement constraints?)
 - Is your FL workflow horizontal or vertical?

-## II. :walking: **Walk** - Provision a custom setup, connect non-sensitive data, train first FL model
+## II.
+Provision a custom setup, connect non-sensitive data, train a mock FL model

 - Who: data scientists, ML engineers
 - Investment: 1-2 weeks

 The **goals** of this phase are to:

-- ML: implement a proof of concept FL pipeline,
+- implement a mock FL pipeline on some public dataset,
-- Infra: provision a custom sandbox environment,
+- provision a custom sandbox environment,
-- Project: identify a path to production.
+- identify a path to production.

 This will likely apply to any organization that has minimal FL experience on Azure ML and that is ready to build its first prototype.